 The recipient of your mistake is so impressed with what you did to remedy the situation they soon forget about the OOPS! that caused them the original discomfort.

 A mistake shows that you are more than superficial veneer; someone who is flawed just like everyone else.
 This is an endearing trait to most people as compared to the phony slick image that some people like to portray.

 Humans are liked and respected more than plastic; the mistake fortifies the former and dispels the latter.

 The ability to morph a “bad” situation into a delightful one is a personal brand dimension that few people possess.
 An individual who can turn a mess into a positive outcome is extremely valuable to an organization struggling to weave their way through complex and uncertain markets.

 It stimulates the creative process to explore other potential avenues to take.
-In fact it’s not about the mistake at all; rather the moment after the mistake.
-Problem solving in today’s environment requires nimbleness and the flexibility to consider all options available, and the mistake brings this to life in a very real way.
+It’s not about the mistake at all; rather the moment after the mistake.
+Problem-solving in today’s environment requires nimbleness and the flexibility to consider all options available, and the mistake brings this to life in a very real way.

 You have no choice but to look for another plan if you are to move forward.
 The mistake is the visceral reminder that you must always have “Plan B” available.

-The mistake can be the catalyst for discovering how you can standout from other people who are totally consumed with trying to get things right that leave themselves exposed and vulnerable when things go wrong (and they eventually do).
+The mistake can be the catalyst for discovering how you can stand out from other people who are consumed with trying to get things right that leave themselves exposed and vulnerable when things go wrong (and they eventually do).